rajgoel/schematicpp/README.md

 # Go to example directory
 cd example
 # Build classes from XML schemas
-../schematic++ -v -n BPMN -o BPMNParser -i DC.xsd DI.xsd BPMNDI.xsd Semantic.xsd BPMN20.xsd
+../schematic++ -v -n bpmn -o BPMNParser -i DC.xsd DI.xsd BPMNDI.xsd Semantic.xsd BPMN20.xsd
 ```
 After this step, the files `XMLObject.h` and `XMLObject.cpp` should have been copied into the `BPMNParser` folder.
 If not, you should copy these manually from the `lib` folder.
-The generated classes should have been created in the `BPMNParser/BPMN`.
+The generated classes should have been created in the `BPMNParser/bpmn`.

 ### Build library only